bitburner-official/bitburner-src/src/Tutorial/ui/doc/help/getting_started.md

 much more money, and then you can come back later on and get all these Augmentations.

-Right now, I suggest purchasing at the very least the `Neurotrainer I` Augmentation from
-|CyberSec|.
-If you have the money to spare, I would also suggest getting `BitWire` and
-several levels of the `NeuroFlux Governor` (`NFG`) Augmentations.
+Right now, I suggest purchasing at the very least the `Neurotrainer I` Augmentation from `CyberSec`.
+If you have the money to spare, I would also suggest getting `BitWire` and several levels of the `NeuroFlux Governor` (`NFG`) Augmentations.
 Note that each time you purchase an Augmentation,
-`the price of purchasing another increases by 90% <gameplay_augmentations_purchasingmultiple>`, so make sure you buy the most expensive Augmentation first.
+**the price of purchasing another increases by 90%**, so make sure you buy the most expensive Augmentation first.
 Don't worry, once you choose to install Augmentations, their prices will reset back to their original values.